-Because computational fluency and conceptual understanding have been found to go hand in hand in children's mathematical development (see Griffin, 2003; Griffin et al., 1994), opportunities to acquire computational fluency, as well as conceptual understanding, are built into every SRA Number Worlds activity.
+Because computational fluency and conceptual understanding have been found to go hand in hand in children's mathematical development (see Griffin, 2003; Griffin et al., 1994), opportunities to acquire computational fluency as well as conceptual understanding are built into every Number Worlds® activity.
 This is nicely illustrated in the following activity, drawn from the program.

 The Dragon Quest Game that was developed for the Grade 1 program teaches a sophisticated set of understandings.
-Children are introduced to Phase 1 activity by being told a story about a firebreathing dragon that has been terrorizing the village where children live.
-The children playing the game are heroes who have been chosen to seek out the dragon and put out his fire.
-To extinguish this dragon's fire (as opposed to the other, more powerful dragons they will encounter in later phases), a hero will need at least 10 pails of water.
-If a hero enters into the dragon's area with fewer than 10 pails of water, he or she will become the dragon's prisoner and can be rescued only by one of the other players.
+Children are introduced to the Phase 1 activity by being told a story about a fire-breathing dragon that has been terrorizing the village where children live.
+The children playing the game are

 To play the game, children take turns rolling a die and moving their playing piece along the colored game board.
-If they land on a well pile (indicated by a star), they can pick a card from the facedown deck of cards, which illustrate with images and symbols (e.g., +4) a certain number of pails of water.
+If they land on a well pile (indicated by a star), they can pick a card from the facedown deck of cards, which illustrates with images and symbols (e.g., +4) a certain number of pails of water.
 Children are encouraged to add up their pails of water as they receive them through a variety of strategies, ranging from mental math (which is encouraged) to the use of tokens to keep track of the quantity accumulated.
 The first child to reach the dragon's lair with at least 10 pails of water can put out the dragon's fire and free any teammates who have become prisoners.

 As children play this game and talk about their progress, they have ample opportunity to connect numbers to several different quantity representations (e.g., dot patterns on the die, distance of their pawn along the path, sets of buckets illustrated on the cards, and written numerals on the cards) and to acquire an appreciation of numerical magnitude across these contexts.
 With repeated play, they also become capable of performing a series of successive addition operations in their heads and of expanding the well pile.
-When they are required to submit formal proof to the mayor of the village that they have amassed sufficient pails of water to put out the dragon's fire they become capable of writing a series of formal expressions to record the number of pails received and spilled over the course of the game.
+When they are required to submit formal proof to the mayor of the village that they have amassed sufficient pails of water to put out the dragon's fire, they become capable of writing a series of formal expressions to record the number of pails received and spilled over the course of the game.
 In contexts such as these, children receive ample opportunity to use the formal symbol system in increasingly efficient ways to make sense of quantitative problems they encounter in the course of their own activity.